At WBAI's Free Music Store, 1971

 At WBAI's Free Music Store, 1971 (also released as N.Y.N.Y.
-1971) is a live album by multi-instrumentalist and composer Joe McPhee recorded in 1971 and first released on the Swiss HatHut label in 1996.
+1971) is a live album by multi-instrumentalist and composer Joe McPhee recorded in 1971 for WBAI (99.5 FM) in New York City, and first issued by the Swedish HatHut label in 1996.

 Reception

 The Allmusic review by Scott Yanow states "The six lengthy pieces (which are sandwiched by somewhat stilted announcing) are full of fire but also have their quiet and lyrical moments.
-A strong all-around performance that should not have taken 25 years to release".
+A strong all-around performance that should not have taken 26 years to release".
 On All About Jazz, Nic Jones noted "this is a great opportunity to check in with McPhee on street level and follow his musical journey chronologically from there.
 Live a little and savour the challenge".